emilesherrott/pottery-application/README.md

 #### FRONTEND FETCH REQUESTS

 The frontend can make it's fetch requests to the provisioned elastic load balancer.
 In order to configure this:
-- After running `terraform apply` run:
+- After running `terraform apply` run from **./scripts**:

-There's a **script** located inside **./scripts/update-docker-compose-with-private-ip.sh**

-To change the DB HOST to the private IP address of the EC2 instance, within **./script**:
 - Run: `chmod +x configure-cli-elb.sh`
 - Run: `./configure-cli-elb.sh`

+To change the DB HOST to the private IP address of the EC2 instance, within **./script**:
+- Run: `chmod +x update-docker-compose-with-private-ip.sk`
+- Run: `update-docker-compose-with-private-ip.sh`

 This script access the output and then creates a **/modules/config.js** file with a variable defined.

 In the frontend HTML you'll notice a `<script type="module" src="./scripts/modules/index.js" defer></script>` which allows this variable to be utilised.

 This variable is imported into the corresponding Javascript files and if this variable exists chooses the address of the Elastic Load Balancer, otherwise it'll use LocalHost instead.

-#### PRIVATE IP ADDRESS FOR DB

-Through the terraform configuration we create an EC2 instance.
-Through Ansible this will be configured to host our PostgresDB.
-Each of the APIs will connect directly to the singular DB.

-There's another **script** located inside **./scripts/update-docker-compose-with-private-ip.sh**

-To change the DB HOST to the private IP address of the EC2 instance, within **./script**:
-- Run: `chmod +x update-docker-compose-with-private-ip.sh`
-- Run: `./update-docker-compose-with-private-ip.sh`

-This command inserts the private IP address of an EC2 instance which eventually will hold the DB container, allowing access for the API hosted on seperate EC2 instances.

 #### ANSIBLE INVENTORY